 This post will brief you on how to compress files into .zip files simultaneously at different destinations using Copywhiz.

-In one of our previous articles we told you on how you can compress multiple files (from different locations) into a .zip file so that it is easier to share them or even create backups for that matter.
+In one of our previous articles, we told you how you could compress multiple files (from different locations) into a .zip file so that it is easier to share them or even create backups for that matter.

 If you still haven’t read it, here is the post:

 In this particular article, we will show how to create multiple .zip files at different locations, simultaneously.

 Compressing files into a .zip file is very useful to reduce the size of the whole file set.
 Zipping files mean that you are reducing the size of your original data into a smaller size.
 Creating multiple such files will help you to take backups easily at different locations (local, remote, pen drive, etc.).
 Copywhiz will help you achieve this with ease.